pitosalas/cleancont/output/2021-12-05-john-cleese8217s-5-step-plan-to-have-shorter-and-better-meetings-8211-from-1976.md

 ---
 title: "John Cleese’s 5-step plan to have shorter and better meetings – from 1976!"
-subtitle: "[ John Cleese’s 5-step plan to have shorter and better meetings – from 1976!](https://youtube.com/wa..."
+subtitle: "John Cleese’s 5-step plan to have shorter and better meetings – from 1976!"
 category: "164"
 tags: ["2005"]
 date: "2021-12-05"